 The second phase of the project was to create a mobile shed to house the stories along with the interactive artefacts made by students that related to the stories.
 A collaborative process working with Somerset Wood Recycling, a technical facilitator, Tarim and theatre designer Sue Pearce.

 Storyshed went on a tour of North Somerset between July and October 2010, visited and enjoyed by hundreds of people of all ages.
-Photographs of the Storyshed tour from Theatre Orchard’s flickr page
+Photographs of the Storyshed tour, taken by me for Theatre Orchard, can be seen here on Theatre Orchard’s flickr page